ftt369432/genieflowai/DEPLOYMENT.md

 ## Troubleshooting

-If you encounter issues during deployment:
+### Authentication Issues

+- Ensure Google OAuth is correctly configured in both Google Cloud Console and Supabase
+- Check that the OAuth redirect URI is set to your domain (e.g., `https://genieflowai.com/auth/callback`)
+- Verify that you're using the correct environment variables in production

+### Mock Mode Issues

+- Ensure `VITE_USE_MOCK` is set to `false` in environment variables
+- Verify that the environment configuration in `src/config/env.ts` correctly reads this variable
+- Clear your browser cache after updating environment variables

+### Build Failures

-1. Check the build logs for errors
+- Check the build logs for errors
-2. Verify environment variables are set correctly
+- Ensure all dependencies are correctly installed
+- Verify that your application builds successfully locally with `npm run build`

+### General Issues

+If you encounter other issues during deployment:

-3. Check for CORS issues in the browser console
+1. Check for CORS issues in the browser console
-4. Ensure API endpoints are accessible
+2. Ensure API endpoints are accessible
-5. Check for any JavaScript errors in the console
+3. Check for any JavaScript errors in the console

-For additional help, contact our development team at support@genieflowai.com.
+For additional help, contact the GenieFlowAI development team at support@genieflowai.com or refer to the [Netlify documentation](https://docs.netlify.com/).